 The seasonal crops that farmers had declared to cultivate in the post-planting visit are entered in the postharvest questionnaire in this section.
-This section records, by parcel-plot, the quantities of seasonal crops harvested during the reference agricultural season as well as expectations for the reference agricultural season (if harvest is not yet underway or is not yet completed).
-In addition, it collects data on harvest timing and preharvest losses.
+This section records, by parcel-plot-crop, the quantities of seasonal crops harvested during the reference agricultural season as well as expectations for the reference agricultural season (if harvest is not yet underway or is not yet completed).
+In addition, it collects data on harvest timing and preharvest losses.12

 Information on temporary crop production is collected at the parcel-plot-crop level.
-The questionnaire allows reporting the actual and expected harvests in non-standard units of measurement and in different states and conditions.
-This has been shown to be critical to reducing reporting errors (Oseni et al., 2017), and it is particularly important in contexts where non-standard units are very common, and where a single crop may be harvested in different states.
-Note that the inclusion of non-standard units in the questionnaire requires that conversion factors are available or constructed for the units, in order to allow for reporting of production in a standard unit (i.e., kilograms).
+The questionnaire allows reporting the harvests in non-standard units of measurement and in different states and conditions.
+This has been shown to be critical to reducing reporting errors (Oseni et al., 2017), and it is particularly important in contexts where non-standard units are very common, and where a given crop may be harvested in different states.
+Note that the inclusion of non-standard units in the questionnaire requires that conversion factors are available or constructed for the local units, in order to allow for reporting of production in a standard unit (i.e., kilograms).13

 The information collected in this section is crucial to generate production estimates.
-In addition, it gathers information on pre-harvest losses.
 Combined with land area measured in the Plot Roster section, it is used for yield estimates (harvest per unit of land).
-The section also generates insights into gender dynamics, on the one
+The section also generates insights into gender dynamics, on the one hand by collecting information on who in the household exerts control over harvest use and, on the other hand, by linking production to plot manager information.